wints/documentation/overviews/index.md

 ## Testing and Releasing

-We're developers, too so we know how fun this is.
+We're developers too, so we know how fun this is.
 Test out your Branch integration before releasing by following our helpful hints here.

 {% ingredient recipe_preview/testing_your_integration %}
 	{% override platform %}ios{% endoverride %}